Spurs Odyssey Banner

 Scorers - Iriekpen 25, Marney 34

-Booked - Bortolozzo 85 (shove in the back), Ward 90 (late tackle) - Red card Slabber 83 - possible verbal abuse of linesman
+Booked - Bortolozzo 85 (shove in the back), Ward 90 (late tackle)

-Stephen Clemence made a welcome return to action last night.
-He will need more games under his belt before challenging for first team action On a rainy wind-swept evening before an enthusiastic crowd which included listees Bruce and Elaine Lewis and Chris Sleet, I watched a very entertaining match from two attack minded sides played in a fair(one exception) and open manner.
+On a rainy wind-swept evening before an enthusiastic crowd which included listees Bruce and Elaine Lewis and Chris Sleet, I watched a very entertaining match from two attack-minded sides played in a fair (one exception) and open manner.

 Spurs lined up with Henry and Kelly in front of Burch with Carr at right back and Marney in an unfamiliar left back position.
-Clemence (having his first outing back from injury) and Gus played in the middle with Bortolozzo on the right side and Ricketts on the left, both played fairly narrow, and Sir Les up front with Barnard who played either side of him taking up some very wide positions.
+Clemence (having his first outing back from injury) and Gus played in the middle with Bortolozzo on the right side and Ricketts on the left, both played fairly narrow.
+"Sir Les" was up front with Barnard who played either side of him taking up some very wide positions.

 The first half was an evenly balanced contest with good end to end play with both sides passing their way up the field with the home side producing the first save of the game by Burch from Sofiane with barely five minutes gone.
-Barnard then had a drive turned away at the other end with Sofiane, Mehmet and Courtios for the Hammers and Les, Gus and Barnard all testing the keepers.
+Barnard then had a drive turned away at the other end with Sofiane, Mehmet and Courtois for the "Hammers" and Les, Gus and Barnard all testing the keepers.

-Irickpen headed onto the post from a corner in the 13th minute with Poyet's dipping shot hiting the bar five minutes later.
+Irickpen headed onto the post from a corner in the 13th minute with Poyet's dipping shot hitting the bar five minutes later.
 Burch made a fantastic stop from Sofiane before Ricketts had two efforts in quick succession, first Van Der Gouw turned away his drive for a corner and then seconds later Ward headed his volley off the line.

-Les Ferdinand rolled back the year's tonight, according to Spurs Odyssey's reporter - Ray Lo West Ham took the lead after 25 minutes from a corner when Iriekpen's mis-hit(a la Redknapp) looped over Burch.
-Spurs were level less than ten minutes later when Carr, overlapping down the right, centred the ball to Barnard, his shot was blocked but Marney was on hand to net the re-bound.
-While Burch was pulling of great saves at one end Sir Les was rolling back the years with a great centre forward display, opening up the defence and linking the play making the the keeper work with a number of saves.
+West Ham took the lead after 25 minutes from a corner when Iriekpen's mis-hit shot (a la Redknapp) looped over Burch.
+Spurs were level less than ten minutes later when Carr, overlapping down the right, centred the ball to Barnard.
+His shot was blocked, but Marney was on hand to net the re-bound.
+While Burch was pulling off great saves at one end, "Sir Les" was rolling back the years with a great centre forward display, opening up the defence and linking the play making the the keeper work with a number of saves.

 The only sour point came at the end of the half when Gus put the ball out so that Sofiane could receive treatment after Kelly had denied him a shot.
 Hutchinson's throw from the restart was to Courtois down the line, (shades of the Gooners against Sheffield United in the cup), which led to some angry protests from a number of Spurs players.
 Poyet had a go at the ref and Hutchinson left the pitch at the whistle explaining to the ref his side of the story.

 The second half started without Hutchinson or Ferdinand both of whom had prompted a lot of the attacking moves for each side.
 Slabber put in a lot of work without reaching the standard set by Les in the first half with Barnard moving more to the centre.
-We surrendered a little of the initative to the home side bringing more saves from Burch before Calderwood brought on Snee to pep up the attack by adding more width.
+We surrendered a little of the initative to the home side, bringing more saves from Burch before Calderwood brought on Snee to pep up the attack by adding more width.
 Without Les's cutting edge up front we passed the ball more, stringing large numbers of passes together often playing long crossfield balls before playing a through ball or one over the top.
 A couple of times this interpassing resulted in five or six white shirts in the box waiting for that final ball.

-Jamie Slabber was sent off following a freekick when he complained to the linesman about his shirt being pulled.
+Jamie Slabber was sent off following a free kick when he complained to the linesman about his shirt being pulled.
 He must have said something as the ref was called over by the linesman before issuing the red card.
 For the final ten minutes or so of the game the ten men kept possession by passing the ball around without taking too many chances.
 Carr had a chance to win the game in stoppage time from a freekick just outside the area after Ward had fouled Barnard, but drove the ball into the wall.

 Ray